viswadarshan-024/viswadarshan-portfolio/README.md

 # Personal Portfolio

-A **minimalistic yet powerful** portfolio showcasing my skills, projects, and experiences—crafted with the synergy of **AI-powered tools and modern web technologies.**
+A **minimalistic yet powerful** portfolio showcasing my skills, projects, and experiences crafted with the synergy of **AI-powered tools and modern web technologies.**

 🔗 **[Visit Portfolio](https://viswadarshan.netlify.app/)**